ros-navigation/docs.nav2.org/docs/development_guides/build_docs/index.md

 ```

 The [docker build](https://docs.docker.com/engine/reference/commandline/build/) command above creates a tagged image using the Dockerfile from the context specified using the path to the repo, where build-time variables are set using additional arguments, e.g. passing a set of [colcon mixins](https://github.com/colcon/colcon-mixin-repository) to configure the workspace build.
 Check the `ARG` directives in the Dockerfile to discover all build-time variables available.
 The command also specifies an [external cache source](https://docs.docker.com/engine/reference/commandline/build/#cache-from) to pull the latest cached image from Nav2’s [Container Registry](https://github.com/ros-navigation/navigation2/pkgs/container/navigation2) to speed up the build process.

+!!! tip

+    The images cached from above are used for Nav2 CI, but can also be used with Nav2 [Dev Containers](../devcontainer_docs/index.md)!

 ### Using Pre-built nav2_docker Images